A weather-based “warning system” to reduce environmental impacts from nitrogen emissions

 In 2013, Colorado’s livestock and crop producers and researchers at Colorado State University, with funding from the Colorado Department of Public Health and Environment and the National Park Service, began developing a weather-based “warning system” to inform crop and livestock producers of impending weather events that have a high likelihood of moving nitrogen emissions from eastern Colorado into RMNP.
 By identifying time periods when nitrogen emissions are most likely to have the greatest environmental impacts, producers may be able to temporarily avoid practices associated with nitrogen emissions, thereby reducing their environmental impacts.

 A weather-based warning system will provide agricultural producers a valuable tool to reduce environmental impacts.
-The warning system gives producers the opportunity to voluntarily apply certain conservation management practices to reduce ammonia emissions -- practices which may not be feasible for year-round implementation -- during strategic times when they will be most beneficial.
-Implementation of the system will allow producers to be better neighbors and better stewards of our land and water resources while providing management flexibility.
+The warning system gives producers the opportunity to voluntarily apply certain best management practices to reduce ammonia emissions — practices which may not be feasible for year-round implementation — during strategic times when they will be most beneficial.